Food and Nutrition Services

 All of the meals and snacks offered by the Food and Nutrition Services Department (FNSD) meet the nutritional and meal pattern requirements set forth by the United States Department of Agriculture (USDA) for participation in the National School Breakfast and Lunch Programs.
 Visit the USDA website for more information.
 All food and beverage items sold through the a la carte programs meet the guidelines established by the Massachusetts Action for Healthy Kids.

 The FNSD is recognized around the nation for its innovative approach to healthy eating in a diverse community.
-The Director, Lauren Mancini and Assistant Director, Pauline Uccello are both members of the School Nutrition Association (SNA) of Massachusetts.
+The Director, Lauren Mancini, and Assistant Director, Pauline Uccello, are both members of the School Nutrition Association (SNA) of Massachusetts.
 The FNSD is committed to providing high quality, nutritious, and innovative meals for students and staff throughout the school year and the summer.
 The FNSD is continuously developing new recipes featuring fresh fruits and vegetables and making nutrition education a priority.
 There are opportunities for students to explore healthy options through the Vegetable of the Month program, school taste tests, and with the help of the Farm to School grant use locally-sourced food as much as possible to continuously improve food options and student outreach.

-Medically necessary dietary accommodations can be made; please contact the Food & Nutrition Services Department at (617) 625-6600, x6083.
+Medically necessary dietary accommodations can be made; please contact the Food and Nutrition Services Department at (617) 625-6600, x6083.

 Lauren Mancini, Director

-Pauline McMahon, Assistant Director
+Pauline Uccello, Assistant Director